gnualmalki/udu/README.md

 # UDU

-UDU is an extremely fast POSIX-command-line-program for summarizing file and directory sizes by recursively scanning directories using a parallel traversal engine implemented with [OpenMP](https://www.openmp.org/), which makes it significantly faster than traditional tools on multi-core systems.
+UDU is an extremely fast POSIX-command-line-program for summarizing file and directory sizes by recursively scanning directories using a parallel traversal engine implemented with [OpenMP](https://www.openmp.org/) making it significantly faster than traditional tools on multi-core systems.

 See [Benchmarks](./BENCHMARKS.md).